 Bubble Solutions – It’s the oldest refrigeration leak detection method.
 This method is usually applied at a suspected leak point.
 Any refrigerant that escapes will produce bubbles at leak points.
 Best to be used in conjunction with an electronic leak detector.

 Halide Torches – Here, the torch’s flame turns green the presence of when exposed to refrigerants containing CFCs or HCFCs.
 Another great method which works well on older refrigerants.
-Capable of finding very small leaks, again bubbles solutions is used to pinpoint the leak.
+Capable of finding very small leaks, again bubbles solutions are used to pinpoint the leak.

 Fluorescent leak detection – Here, you will be required to add a fluorescent-based dye to the AC or refrigeration unit.
 Any leak points will be coloured by the dye.
-Only downside with this method is it can take days, if not weeks for a leak to appear so should be used in conjunction with other methods.
+The only downside with this method is it can take days, if not weeks for a leak to appear so should be used in conjunction with other methods.

 Detecting leaks on a refrigeration unit is not that complicated while using the right tools.
-It is however time consuming.
+It is, however, time-consuming.
 The biggest mistake made is finding a leak, repairing that leak and leaving the job.
 You should check the entire system before leaving as there can be multiple leaks on a system and you don't want to be getting called back to a job for something that should have been fixed first time around.